Freight transport statistics - modal split

 A regional pattern can be detected when looking at the individual countries.
 Hauliers from the surrounding countries are often the most important foreign hauliers in a given country.
 Good examples of this are Austria and Finland.
 The only exception seems to be hauliers registered in Poland, which appear among the top foreign hauliers in every other Member State in 2016, except in Slovenia where Poland is in sixth place.
 Poland is thus one of the most active haulier countries in international road transport in Europe.
-Polish hauliers take top place for the most important foreign hauliers in 12 Member States and the 2 EFTA countries Norway and Switzerland, as well as second place in another 9 Member States.
-The share of Polish hauliers among the foreign hauliers is as high as 61.8% in Lithuania, 57.1% in Slovakia, 44.9% in the Czech Republic and 39.8% in Germany.
-Even in geographically distant countries, Polish hauliers remain active: for instance, 29.9% of all tonne-kilometres forwarded by foreign hauliers in the United Kingdom were carried by Polish hauliers.
+Polish hauliers take top place as the most important foreign hauliers in 12 Member States and the 2 EFTA countries Norway and Switzerland, as well as second place in another 9 Member States.
+The share of Polish hauliers among the foreign hauliers is as high as 61.1 % in Lithuania, 59.0 % in Slovakia, 47.1 % in the Czech Republic and 44.5 % in Germany.
+Even in geographically distant countries, Polish hauliers remain active: for example, 31.9 % of all tonne-kilometres forwarded by foreign hauliers in the United Kingdom were carried by Polish hauliers.

-It should be noted that the overall road transport performance in the EU-28, Norway and Switzerland remains underestimated, as only transport activities of hauliers registered in the EU-28, Norway, Switzerland and Liechtenstein (until 2013) are considered.
+It should be noted that the overall road transport performance in the EU, Norway and Switzerland remains underestimated, as only transport activities of hauliers registered in the EU, Norway, Switzerland and Liechtenstein (until 2013) are considered.
 Moreover, transport performance of road freight journeys to non-EU countries (apart from the EFTA countries, Turkey, Montenegro and the Former Yugoslav Republic of Macedonia) has not been taken into account.

 Modal split based on five transport modes: road competes with maritime at intra-EU level